Can you use coupons at Nike? When do Nike shoes go on sale? And is it worth the trek to the nearest Nike Factory store?

 Take the Lunarepic Low Flyknit 2 sneakers above, originally $140.
 I spotted them on the Hash Wall for $69.97.
-Add the additional 30%-off sale discount and we’re looking at a total of 65% off retail or $91 in savings!
+Add the additional 30%-off sale discount, and you’re looking at a total of 65% off retail or $91 in savings!

 5. Clearance prices typically end in 7.

-Regular Nike Factory prices usually end in 9 (with the exception of green-tagged items — more on that later), and full retail prices end in 0.
+Regular Nike Factory prices usually end in 9 (with the exception of green-tagged items — more on that next), and full retail prices end in 0.

 6. Red- and green-tagged items are also on clearance.